 Currently, there is no specific cause of bulimia nervosa that researchers have been able to pinpoint.
-Brain imaging research continues to provide insight as to how eating disorders like bulimia nervosa work in the brain, which encourages further investigation into treatment methods.
-Psychologically, bulimia nervosa has roots to mental illness and trauma.
+Brain imaging research continues to provide insight about how eating disorders like bulimia nervosa work in the brain, which encourages further investigation into treatment methods.
+Psychologically, bulimia nervosa has roots in mental illness and trauma.
 Eating disorders like bulimia are often seen as manifestations of control.
-Trauma, and mental illness, can cause one to feel as though their lives are out of control.
+Trauma and mental illness can cause one to feel as though their lives are out of control.
 Themes of perfection which are common in eating disorders are an effort to compensate for the less-than-perfect areas of life.
 The fixation on body image, body purity, and often exercise is a personal self-defense mechanism and a way of taking one’s own life into their hands.
 Full of skewed perceptions and harmful beliefs, bulimia nervosa is a deeply mental but also physical disorder.

 Bulimia consists of episodes of binging and purging.
 Binging is any episode of intentionally overeating for the sake of coping, or with the intention of purging later on.
-By way of excessive exercise, induced vomiting, laxative abuse, or restriction, the perceived consequences of a binge- such as gaining weight, feeling too full, or distorting appearance- are remedied.
+By way of excessive exercise, induced vomiting, laxative abuse, or restriction, the perceived consequences of a binge such as gaining weight, feeling too full, or distorting appearance are remedied.
 Anorexia, on the other hand, rarely includes binge eating episodes and focuses more on chronic restriction as well as starvation.
 With anorexia, there is typically evident changes in body weight.
-Bulimia doesn’t present the same obvious physical symptoms of anorexia, making it a dangerously hideable disorder.
+Bulimia doesn’t present the same obvious physical symptoms of anorexia, making it dangerously easy to hide.

 Bulimia and other eating disorders are commonly co-occurring with other mental health or substance use disorders.
 Bulimia is frequently co-occurring with depression, anxiety, alcoholism, bipolar, and borderline personality disorder.
 Eating disorders which are co-occurring can exacerbate other symptoms.

-Symptoms of bulimia are not always obvious because the eating disorder can be so well hidden.
-When bulimia becomes a chronic issue, these are some of the symptoms which may present:
+Symptoms of bulimia are not always obvious because the eating disorder can be hidden.
+When bulimia becomes a chronic issue, some of the symptoms that may be present include: